danieljordanviray/danieljordanviray.github.io/_posts/2025-06-22-Deploying-a-Deep-Learning-Model-as-a-Public-Web-Application.md

 ### Deploying a Deep Learning Model as a Public Web Application

+Objective here is to deploy a deep learning model onto the web using HuggingFace and Gradio.
+I've already trained a deep learning model (.pkl) on Google Colab and downloded it to my local env.

 ```python
 # import libraries
 from fastai.vision.all import *
 import gradio as gr
 ```
+Test that I can display downloaded sample images.
+These will be example images that feed into the model and web app:

 ```python
 # display image of car